danmalczyk/kdoc/README.md

 ## CURRENT STATUS
 This is an experimental Kylo deployment, not officially supported.
-This branch is under construction.
-Stack doesn't work so far, there is "Connection refused" in  kylo-services, even though dladmin is logged in.
+This branch is working now (as a proof of concept) and tested on userdata2.csv stanard ingest.

 ## OVERVIEW
 The work is based on Keven Wang's Kylo in Docker: https://github.com/keven4ever/kylo_docker